AdroitAnandAI/SLAM-on-Raspberry-Pi/README.md

 # SLAM on Raspberry Pi

-_Simultaneous Localization and Mapping (SLAM) with RP LIDAR A1 on Raspberry Pi with remote visualization using MQTT_
+_Simultaneous Localization and Mapping (SLAM) using RP LIDAR A1 on Raspberry Pi with remote visualization using MQTT_